harshadf/Traffic-Sign-Recognition-Using-Deep-Neural-Network-and-Skipped-Layer-Architecture/README.md

 - Dropout layers

 If you don’t set a seed, each run of your code will produce different random numbers, leading to inconsistent results.

-### What does np.random.seed(0) do?

-It initializes NumPy’s random number generator with a fixed seed (0 in this case).

 This ensures that every time you run your code, the "random" numbers generated will be the same.